 1. The Pell Grant is awarded to students who meet the federal criteria as determined by EFC levels.
 The amounts of the award vary as the federal government determines.

 2. Student Loans are awarded last.
 Students are offered their maximum loans based on dependency status (dependent or independent) and by level in college (first year or second year).
-Those who have completed less than 36 units at ISSA are first-year students and those who have completed 36 units or more at ISSA are second-year students.
+Those who have completed less than 36 units at ISSA College of Exercise Science are first-year students and those who have completed 36 units or more at ISSA College of Exercise Science are second-year students.

-Below are the programs ISSA currently participates with:
+Below are the programs International Sports Sciences Association currently participates with: